mabu042/release3_inspection/README.md

 * lang correct?
 0/1: always fill this field (otherwise we will not distinguish labeled and unlabeled examples), put 0 if most of the text is not in the target language, otherwise put 1.

 ## Advice on inspection
 One way to annotate is using LibreOffice Calc.
-For convenience freeze the first 5 columns (select them and click View -> Freeze Rows and Columns).
+For convenience select the first 5 columns and freeze (select them and click View -> Freeze Rows and Columns).
 Also make the text area larger.
 This can look like this:
 ![image](https://github.com/user-attachments/assets/0a89750c-7b8b-47c3-9beb-584431d27162)